ON THIS PAGE:

 benazepril did not."

-Semintra comes in liquid form in a 30ml bottle, with
+Semintra is available in liquid form in a 30ml bottle, with

 a 4mg/ml strength, i.e. each ml contains 4 mg of telmisartan.
 Therefore